narinluangrath/narins-personal-website-ui/README.md

 # Narin's Personal Website

-A pet project for Narin to learn web development.
+A UI for professional web development portfolio.

-## Notes
+## Under the hood

 ### `package.json`